tliron/prudence/examples/typescript/README.md

 A Note on Modules
 -----------------

-TypeScript's "import" statement refers to other `.ts` files, but this is transpiled into a JavaScript "require" with the same name, which will actually require the corresponding `.js` file.
-Prudence itself is entirely unaware of the existence of `.ts` files.
+TypeScript's "import" statement refers to other `.ts` files, but note that "import" is transpiled into a JavaScript "require" with the same name, which will actually require the corresponding `.js` file.
+Prudence aitself is entirely unaware of the existence of `.ts` files.

-On the other hand, TypeScript is unaware that "bind" is a special kind of "import".
-The bind will work, but TypeScript will not actually check that the bound file implements the right hooks.
+TypeScript, in turn, is unaware that "bind" is a special kind of "import".
+The bind will work, but TypeScript will not actually check that the bound file implements the right hooks, so you'll lose some type safety.